NewSpring/corinth/README.md

 Once you feel good about the work and you've added screenshots, GIFs, and test coverage, add a "ready for review" label to the PR and assign someone for code review and approval.

+## Production Release

+Nothing fancy here.
+We assume that any build in Beta has been tested and hasn't changed for a given period of time.
+Our current rule is one week.
+There should be nothing to do here except push the existing Beta build to production.
+Check the push time in the respective Apple and Google stores and if it's been a week since the last Beta build, go ahead and push to production.

 ## Beta Release

 First thing you'll need to do is freeze any PRs from being merged while we QA the new version.
 We use a tool called [Merge Freeze](mergefreeze.com) to add a Github branch rule.
 You can use the website or our slack integration like this: